chlimous/42-born2beroot_guide/README.md

 ``minlen`` | Minimum acceptable size for the new password.

 ``difok`` | Number of characters in the new password that must not be present in the old password.
+Even with enforce_for_root, this rule doesn't apply to the root user since the old password is not required to change it.

 ``maxrepeat`` | The maximum number of allowed same consecutive characters in the new password.